sprintml/idp-sgd/README.md

 To add a new dependency run `poetry add <dep-name>`.

 ## Code structure

+Launching your experiments

-Our main files are located in /idp_sgd/dpsgd_algos/ While our adaptations to the opacus module can be found in /opacus/
+Our main files are located in `/idp_sgd/dpsgd_algos/`.
+While our adaptations to the opacus module can be found in `/opacus/`.

 We integrated individualization into our custom opacus module.
-Most changes can be found in opacus/opacus/optimizers/optimizer.py, where we extended, for example the optimizer to operate with per-point individual gradient norms.
+Most changes can be found in `opacus/opacus/optimizers/optimizer.py`, where we extended, for example the optimizer to operate with per-point individual gradient norms.

-The functions that obtain our individualized parameter generation (individual clip norms, sample rates, and noise sclaes) are located in opacus/opacus/accountants/utils.py.
+The functions that obtain our individualized parameter generation (individual clip norms, sample rates, and noise sclaes) are located in `opacus/opacus/accountants/utils.py`.
 These are called by the privacy engine within `make_private()` and `make_private_with_epsilon()`.